 We're hanging by a thread rush, and we all know that.

-And and what you just said about the whole welfare reform thing, and thank you very much.
+And what you just said about the whole welfare reform thing, and thank you very much.

-That's exactly what I was thinking for pointing out the hypocrisy between what he said about the Affordable Health Care Act and what he's doing with the uh with the welfare reform.
+That's exactly what I was thinking, for pointing out the hypocrisy between what he said about the Affordable Health Care Act and what he's doing with the welfare reform.

 It's worse than hypocrisy.

-This this I I'm I'm having trouble coming up with the uh proper term, but all I can all I can ask is if you really think this just accidental, this destruction is taking place in our country and in and in our economy.
+I'm having trouble coming up with the proper term, but all I can ask is if you really think this is just accidental, this destruction is taking place in our country and in our economy.

 Amen.

-Well, we we're dealing with a statist and authoritarian, uh, somebody that really doesn't believe in democracy.
+Well, we're dealing with a statist, an authoritarian, somebody that really doesn't believe in democracy.

-But I uh look, I understand your concern uh about the VEP pro-life and all this and so forth.
+But look, I understand your concern about the VEEP, pro-life, and all this and so forth.

-And I haven't I haven't put that on the back burner by any stretch of the imagination.
+And I haven't put that on the back burner by any stretch of the imagination.

 Kate, always great to hear from you.

-Open line Friday, Rush Limbaugh having more fun than a human being should be allowed to have this unbelievable CNN is reporting that uh President Obama's proposal to raise taxes on the highest earning Americans could take a 1% bite out of economic growth.
+This unbelievable CNN is reporting that President Obama's proposal to raise taxes on the highest earning Americans could take a 1% bite out of economic growth.

 Obama's tax increase on the rich could slow economic growth by one percentage point.

-Now you may not think that's a a big deal, but with economic growth barely at one percent, Obama's tax increase could bring economic growth to a standstill.
+Now, you may not think that's a big deal, but with economic growth barely at 1%, Obama's tax increase could bring economic growth to a standstill, zero growth.

 How does that help the middle class?

-Raising taxes on the rich slows down the economy by one percent.
+Raising taxes on the rich slows down the economy by 1%.

 Because it's all about getting even with people.